-Idaho’s Adult Basic Education (ABE) program is a free service that can help students improve their math, reading, writing, and English language skills.
-As an ABE educator you help students achieve the skills they need to meet their goals and start on an education plan that makes sense for them.
+Idaho’s Adult Education (AE) program is a free service that can help students improve their math, reading, writing, and English language skills.
+As an AE educator you help students achieve the skills they need to meet their goals and start on an education plan that makes sense for them.

 Guidelines and Policies